afqueiruga/afqueiruga.github.io/_posts/2017-11-29-compiling-to-coexist.md

 TODO: Add arguments to configure and configure.py

 cjweek has a build.sh.
-But, this is a cmake project, so we have should probably have a `CMakeLists.txt`.
+But, this is a cmake project, so why don't we have a `CMakeLists.txt`.

 The process is:
 ```bash